What is the best Smartsheet alternative for your team in 2025?

 • Paid plans start at $13.49 per user per month

-4. Trello - Best for Kanban devotees
+3. Trello - Best for Kanban boards

 Key Features:

-• Project Management
+• Project management

 • Automation

-• Customizable Templates
+• Customizable templates

 Pros:

-• Simple design and user-friendly interface
+• Simple design and user-friendly interface.

-• Quick and easy to set up
+• Quick and easy to set up.

-• Inexpensive and affordable pricing
+• Inexpensive and affordable pricing.

 Cons:

-• Limited tools and few advanced features
+• Limited tools and few advanced features compared to other task management tools.

 Integrations: